CVE-2025-10035

 Overview

-A critical deserialization vulnerability (CVE-2025-10035) was discovered in Fortra's GoAnywhere MFT's License Servlet on September 18, 2025.
-The vulnerability allows an actor with a validly forged license response signature to deserialize an arbitrary actor-controlled object, potentially leading to command injection.
-The flaw affects versions prior to 7.8.4 and 7.6.3 of GoAnywhere MFT and has been assigned the maximum CVSS score of 10.0 (Fortra Advisory, Arctic Wolf).
+A critical deserialization vulnerability (CVE-2025-10035) was discovered in the License Servlet of Fortra's GoAnywhere MFT.
+The vulnerability, disclosed on September 18, 2025, allows an attacker with a validly forged license response signature to deserialize an arbitrary actor-controlled object, potentially leading to command injection.
+The vulnerability affects versions prior to 7.8.4 and 7.6.3 of GoAnywhere MFT and has received a maximum CVSS score of 10.0 (Fortra Advisory, NVD).

 Technical details